dspinellis/unix-history-repo/README.md

 # Unix History Repository
-The history and evolution of the Unix operating system is made available as a revision management repository, covering the period from its inception in 1970 as a 2.5 thousand line kernel and 26 commands, to 2017 as a widely-used 27 million line system.
+The history and evolution of the Unix operating system is made available as a revision management repository, covering the period from its inception in 1970 as a 2500 line kernel and 26 commands, to 2017 as a widely-used 27 million line system.
 The 1.1GB repository contains about half a million commits and more than two thousand merges.
 The repository employs Git system for its storage and is hosted on GitHub.